aws-deadline/deadline-cloud-for-after-effects/README.md

 1. Open the Deadline Cloud Submitter Panel by clicking **Windows > DeadlineCloudSubmitter.jsx**.
 1. Select your composition from the list and click **Submit**.
 You can hit the **Refresh** button to refresh the list.
 1. (Optional: for image sequences output types) you can specify the number of frames per task so that the job created by the After Effects submitter will create the tasks based on the number and then Deadline Cloud will assign the tasks to available workers to delegate the load.
-1. If you see a warning popup window with "You are about to run the script contained in file", you can suppress the warning by following the instruction in the following message.
-Go to Preferences > Scripting & Expressions, and turn off the "Warn User When Executing Files" preferences, and restart After Effects.
+1. If you see a warning popup window with "You are about to run the script contained in file", you can suppress the warning by following the instruction in the popup or the instructions above to disable warnings when submitting jobs.
 1. Install any python libraries if prompted and press the Login button in the bottom left if you are not logged in.
 1. Set the farm and queue you are submitting to with the Settings button, and click **Submit**.